 Once artichokes have browned, add tomatoes and a splash of water and cover pan.
 Cook until chokes are tender and can be pierced with a fork.
 Add more water if necessary.
 Serve on a serving platter and garnish with herbs.

-Herb Roasted Fingerling Potatoes serves 4
+Herb Roasted Fingerling Potatoes

 Adapted from my brother's recipe